-Proposed FY 22-23 Capital Funding Sources for Tenant Improvements Budget
+FY 22-23 Capital Funding Sources for Tenant Improvements Budget

-The overall Tenant Improvement budget has been set at \$50.5M.
-The FY 22-23 Draft Tenant Improvements Budget is be funded with TJPA Bond proceeds and interest income.
+In March 2020, the TJPA Board allocated \$50.5M in tax allocation bond proceeds for a separate Tenant Improvement Capital budget.
+The FY 22-23 Tenant Improvements Budget is consistent with the Board adopted budget and is funded with TJPA Bond proceeds and interest income.